Oblongmana/sublime-wget/README.md

 Navigate to *Preferences* > *Package Settings* > *SublimeWget* > *Settings - User*

-In this file, add the following, and customise your `sites` list as desired
+In this file, add the following, and customise your `sites` list as desired (obviously, uncomment the site object to get started)

 ```json
 {
   "sites": [